Managing device policies

 • Search for a policy by name.

-Use the three-dot actions menu adjacent to each policy to edit or delete that policy.
+Use the three-dot menu adjacent to each policy to edit or delete that policy.

 Policy types